tirejs/tire/docs/tire.md

 ## Thanks

-We like to __thanks__ all of the [contributors](http://github.com/frozzare/tire/contributors).
-A personal thanks to [Caroline Millgårdh]() that has helped as a sounding board and participated in and written documentation.
+We like to __thank__ all of the [contributors](http://github.com/frozzare/tire/contributors).
+A personal thanks to [Caroline Millgårdh](http://caromill.com/) that has helped as a sounding board and participated in writing this documentation.

 Tire API is based on [jQuery's Core API](http://jquery.com/), which is released under the [MIT license](https://github.com/jquery/jquery/blob/master/MIT-LICENSE.txt).

-Thanks to [Jerome Gravel-Niquet](https://github.com/jeromegn) for [DocumentUp](https://github.com/jeromegn/DocumentUp), Tire using it to generate documentation.
+Thanks to [Jerome Gravel-Niquet](https://github.com/jeromegn) for [DocumentUp](https://github.com/jeromegn/DocumentUp).
+Tire using it to generate this documentation.

 ## Copyright